Traumatic Brain Injury Attorneys

 Following your involvement in an accident, you may feel off even though you have sustained no broken bones or deep wounds.
 In that case, a brain injury could be the cause.
 But how can you be certain that you need the assistance of brain injury lawyers?

 Some individuals suffering from brain damage may not realize the type of injury they are dealing with right away because of how it manifests itself.
 While some brain injuries are immediately apparent, others do not surface for days or weeks.
 The damage does not need to be particularly severe.
 Brain damage can be subtle and still have a noticeable impact on your quality of life.

 While there are many concussion and brain injury prevention programs you may be in a situation where you’ll need to be prepared to take legal action if a brain injury does emerge.

 What Are the Types of Traumatic Brain Injuries (TBIs)?

 Similar to other types of injuries, brain injuries also vary in terms of severity.
-According to the Cleveland Clinic, traumatic brain injuries can be mild, moderate, or severe injuries.
+According to the Brain Injury Alliance of Connecticut, traumatic brain injuries can be mild, moderate, or severe injuries.